Supreme-Ed/Blocky-Math-Champ/PLAN_SCAFFOLDING.md

     - [x] 3.4.6.
 Record the result of the manual verification and ESLint run in a results log.
     - [x] 3.4.7.
 Commit the changes to git if all checks pass.
   - [x] 3.5.
 Wire StartScreen.js to collect user selections and pass them to gameEngine.js on game start.
 (User selections are now stored in gameEngine.config and available for all modules.)
-    - [ ] 3.5.1.
+    - [x] 3.5.1.
 Implement data flow from StartScreen.js to gameEngine.js.
+(Selections passed to gameEngine.config)
-    - [ ] 3.5.2.
+    - [x] 3.5.2.
 Run ESLint on both files.
+(ESLint clean: no errors)
-    - [ ] 3.5.3.
+    - [x] 3.5.3.
 Manually verify data flow works.
+(Verified in browser, config appears after Start)
-    - [ ] 3.5.4.
+    - [x] 3.5.4.
 Record the result of the manual verification and ESLint run in a results log.
+(Logged in results.log)
-    - [ ] 3.5.5.
+    - [x] 3.5.5.
 Commit the changes to git if all checks pass.
+(Committed and pushed)
-  - [ ] 3.6.
-Implement AvatarSelector.js and ensure it integrates with StartScreen.js, allowing the user to select an avatar.
+  - [x] 3.6.
+Implement AvatarSelector.jsx and ensure it integrates with StartScreen.jsx, allowing the user to select an avatar.
+(AvatarSelector is now modular, integrated, ESLint clean, and UI verified working.
+See results.log for details.)
-    - [ ] 3.6.1.
-Implement AvatarSelector.js.
+    - [x] 3.6.1.
+Implement AvatarSelector.jsx.
-    - [ ] 3.6.2.
-Integrate AvatarSelector.js with StartScreen.js.
+    - [x] 3.6.2.
+Integrate AvatarSelector.jsx with StartScreen.jsx.
-    - [ ] 3.6.3.
+    - [x] 3.6.3.
 Run ESLint on both files.
-    - [ ] 3.6.4.
+    - [x] 3.6.4.
 Manually verify avatar selection works.
-    - [ ] 3.6.5.
+    - [x] 3.6.5.
 Record the result of the manual verification and ESLint run in a results log.
-    - [ ] 3.6.6.
+    - [x] 3.6.6.
 Commit the changes to git if all checks pass.
   - [ ] 3.7.
 Add logic to hide StartScreen and show the main game UI after selections are made.
     - [ ] 3.7.1.
 Implement logic to hide StartScreen.
     - [ ] 3.7.2.
 Implement logic to show main game UI.